Fireedman/Fireedman/README.md

 ## Hi there 👋,
 ---
-### I´m L.Antonio Aguilar, and I´m a pationated researcher.
+### I´m L.Antonio Aguilar, and I´m a researcher.
 I have a Ph.D. in Biomechanics.